l145dev/Airbnb-for-campers/process.md

 - AI failsafe, if AI fails, generic subject line gets used.
 - Sending mails through nodemailer and Combell SMTP.
 - Save support details in database for history and reference.
+- Confirmation mail.

+### Reset Password

+1. Check if already authenticated
+2. not authenticated, go to normal process -> reset code || already authenticated, directly change password (from step 17)
+3. check if email exists
+4. get user with email
+5. get random integer (6 digit code)
+6. create a database row with the code and user_id, set expity within 10 mins from now.
+7. send code to user on noreply email
+8. get email and code
+9. check if email and code is provided
+10. get user with email from db
+11. find reset codes from db where user_id and code not used
+12. check if any reset codes match criteria
+13. check if code expired
+14. check if code matches db code
+15. authenticate user (log in with new session)
+16. update all reset password table "used" values of that user to true (not reusable)
+17. authenticate user
+18. get new password
+19. validate password
+20. hash password
+21. update user's password

+#### Added features

+- nothing special (nothing new at least)